The Ultimate Guide to Starting a Home-Based Catering Business

 Also, consider your service method when designing your menu.
 If you’re only offering buffet-style catering, you may want to avoid dishes that rely on exquisite presentation or need refrigeration.
 Finally, think about on-site vs. off-site delivery.
 Food that you plan to deliver from your home kitchen to the venue must maintain quality through the transport and setup process.

-Escoffier’s Online Food Entrepreneurship program curriculum may also examine the various aspects of menu design and management, including how to use home-based catering menus as a strategic financial tool.
+Escoffier’s Online Food Entrepreneurship program curriculum also examines the various aspects of menu design and management, including how to use home-based catering menus as a strategic financial tool.

 Mini sandwiches and bread on a plate in front of flowers